 Syncing recordings on the Web App

+Once a recording uploads successfully, the status will update to Synced and display a green indicator.
 Your connection must remain stable for the entire upload.

 Syncing recordings on the Mobile App

-1. Wait for Automatic Sync.
-On mobile, recordings sync automatically after you press Stop.
-If the app cannot upload right away, it will show a Syncing tag and continue trying in the background until the upload completes.
-Once your device reconnects to a strong enough signal, the recording will finish uploading and your note will process on its own.
+If the app cannot upload right away, a Syncing tag will appear and the upload will continue in the background.
+Once your device reconnects to a strong enough signal, the recording will finish uploading and the note will process automatically.
 No action is required.

 If your recording is taking longer than expected to sync, here are a few things you can check.

-1. Check your connection quality.
+Check your connection quality.
 Even with full bars, your network may still experience brief drops or congestion.
 You can usually recognize this if other websites or apps feel slow to load, freeze, or time out.
 If you notice these signs, the recording may need a bit more time before it can finish syncing.

-2. Toggle WiFi off and on.
+Toggle WiFi off and on.
 A quick network reconnect can help stabilize your connection.

-3. Try switching to cellular data.
+Try switching to cellular data.
 If your WiFi is unstable, using cellular data instead may allow the sync to complete.

-4. Check for bandwidth heavy activity.
+Check for bandwidth heavy activity.
 If there are lots of people or devices in your clinic using the same network, this may slow down the time it takes a recording to upload.
 Trying to sync when network activity is high may cause more delays and errors, you might want to try again when it is less busy.

-5. Check storage space on your device.
+Check storage space on your device.
 Recordings save locally before they upload.
 If your device is low on storage, the recording may not save or sync correctly.

-6. Restart Scribenote.
+Restart Scribenote.
 Swipe to fully close the mobile app and reopen it.
 This refreshes the syncing process without risking the recording.
 On the web app refresh the page or log out and back in.

 Do not clear your cache or browser data until the recording has fully synced into your Inbox.
 Clearing it too early can delete the local file before it uploads.